What exactly is all this ASMR stuff?

 Whether you’re into getting tingles from high pitched “trigger” sounds or you feel relaxed by role-play videos such as pampering or doctor videos, there’s something for everyone in the world of ASMR.

-Top ASMR YouTube Channels in 2019
+Top ASMR YouTube Channels

 Whether or not you experience ASMR to its fullest “tingly” effect, you may still find ASMR relaxing and sleep-inducing.